I want to talk to Ed, is he in?

 Would you consider buying my instrument?

 Potentially, yes.
 With instruments flooding in and out of our shop, we are always on the look out for something.
 However, we aren’t just looking for anything and everything, and our buying ability varies by season, so it’s not a bad idea to call us first.
 If we can’t buy it, we can at least give you a value and some recommendations.
 We can also consign for you!
-See below.
+See the next question.

 Can you sell my instrument for me?